UAE (emulator): Portability

-UAE has been ported to many host operating systems, including Linux, macOS, FreeBSD, DOS, Microsoft Windows, RISC OS, BeOS, Palm OS, Android, the Xbox console, the PSP, PSVita and GP2X handhelds, iOS, the Wii and Dreamcast consoles, and even to AmigaOS, MorphOS and AROS.
+UAE has been ported to Linux, macOS, FreeBSD, MS-DOS, Windows, RISC OS, BeOS, NEXTSTEP, Palm OS, Android, Xbox, PlayStation Portable, Vita, GP2X, iOS, Wii Dreamcast, AmigaOS, MorphOS, and AROS.

 Emulation speed

 There have been many threads in the past on Usenet and other public forums where people argued about the possibility of writing an Amiga emulator.
 Some considered UAE to be attempting the impossible; to be demanding that a system read, process and output 100 MB/s of data when the fastest PC was a 66 MHz 486, while keeping various emulated chips (the Amiga chipset) all in sync and appearing as they were supposed to appear to software.

 UAE was almost entirely unusable in its first releases, but slowly and step by step, it fleshed out its support of the Amiga chipset and by the end of 1997 was able to emulate an Amiga 500 at a quality and speed that were sufficient for productivity use and for many games.

 Since then, UAE has been usable, thanks partly to the effort taken to develop it and partly to the big improvements in technology that brought computers many times faster than those UAE was initially running on.
 Many Amiga games and applications can run smoothly on a Pentium II-era system.
-The realization that a useful Amiga emulator could be written contributed to an increase in enthusiasm about emulation, which started or sped-up efforts to write emulators for other and often less popular computer and electronic game architectures.

-A major improvement was made in 2000 by Bernd Meyer with the use of Just-in-time compilation, which significantly improved the emulation speed, to the extent that average PCs could now emulate some Amiga software faster than any real Amiga could run it.
+A major improvement was made in 2000 by Bernd Meyer with the addition of just-in-time compilation, which significantly improved the emulation speed, to the extent that average x86 PCs could emulate some Amiga software faster than any real Amiga could run it.
 UAE can use as much of the host's power in native mode as possible, or balance it with other requirements of the host OS, or to accurately reflect the original speed, depending on a user's choice.
 UAE also provides an RTG-compatible "video card" for the Amiga side of the emulation which is tailored for display on the host hardware, so as not to be limited to the emulation of the original Amiga video hardware.